-Interest expense consists of interest accrued on notes payable-related party that we issued during 2017 and 2016, the outstanding amounts of which were due on March 31, 2017.
+Interest expense-related party consists of interest accrued on notes payable-related party that we issued during 2017 and prior to December 31, 2016, the outstanding amounts of which were due on March 31, 2017.
 On January 20, 2017, prior and subject to the consummation of our merger with Macrocure, all of our notes payable and accrued interest were converted into 1,950,768 shares of common stock.